ninatrue/web-mapping-curriculum/project/data_Report.md

 frisbee leagues researched and locatiosn converted to geojson in QGIS

 This data will help potential home buyers visualize where points of interest are.

-Climbing Gyms:
+Music Venues:

+Data from data.texas.gov.
+Filtered from a list of Arts and Cultural Facilities.
+Excel file was formatted with lat and long in seperate columns.
+Excel file uploaded onto QGIS and x,y fields assigned.

+Austin Airport:

+Marker placed at Ausin Airport Coordinates

 4. Methodology:

-Austin neighborhoods need to be joined with neighborhood pricing data
+Austin neighborhoods need to be joined with neighborhood pricing data.

-Neighborhoods will be displayed as a choropleth map
+Neighborhoods will be displayed as a choropleth map.

-When a neighborhood is selected, a popup will appear with name and average home price
+When a neighborhood is hovered over, a popup will appear with neighborhood name and average home price

-Breweries, Farmers Markets, and Frisbee Leagues can be selected from a layer pane
+Breweries, Farmers Markets, Music Venues and Frisbee Leagues can be selected for display from a layer pane

-When a layer is selected from the layer pane:
+When a layer is selected from the layer pane: the ammentities will apear as clusters or individual points based on zoom level.

 When an individual amenity is clicked, the name of the amenity will appear as a popup